flattr/developers.flattr.net/content/auto_submit/index.md

 ---
-title: Auto submit URL
+title: Auto-submit URL
 ---
-If you can’t use JavaScript on your site (or don’t want to) we also have a way of submitting things via URL’s.
-Here is the documentation for how to use the URL submit.
-Please bear in mind that the button will not have a counter.
+Instead of the [embedded buttons](/button/) you can use a specific kind of URL that just like the button will autocreate, "auto-submit", a Flattr thing on its first flattr.
+This is useful for when you can't use javascript on a site (or don’t want to) – just create a static link to an auto-submit URL instead.

 The URL format for submitting a thing is the following:
 (newlines added for better visibility)